-Your credit score is one of the most influential components when it comes to being approved for loans and credit cards, and it is determined by a number of different factors.
-This includes your history of on-time payments and how much debt you owe as well as what types of credit you have and how long your credit history is.
+Your credit score is one of the most influential measures that determine whether you’ll be approved for loans and credit cards.
+A number of factors go into calculating a credit score, including your history of on-time payments and how much debt you owe as well as what types of credit you have and how long your credit history is.

 Knowing what affects your credit score is the first step to ensuring your score stays high so you can qualify for financing opportunities when they arise.
 We’ll address all your questions about what affects your credit score, as well as how to keep track of it.

 Recommended: What Credit Score Is Needed to Buy a Car?

 In a nutshell, having a good credit score provides opportunities for you financially and can help you spend less overall on financing.
 If you want to buy a car, a good credit score can help you secure an auto loan at a low rate.
 Similarly, having good credit is key to opening a credit card.

 Having a bad credit score — generally anything under 500 on the scale of poor to exceptional credit — can limit your financial opportunities.
 If you have bad credit, you may not qualify for loans that you apply for, or if you do, you may have higher interest rates.
 You also may not get approved for a credit card, unless it’s a secured card, which requires a deposit and has a low credit limit.
 A bad credit score could even hamper your job search, particularly if the job involves handling money.